A new Start

 Hope. healing.
 Freedom.

-To create safe spaces of hope and healing for people who have been or are at risk of being sexually exploited through awareness, outreach, prevention, and restoration activities.
+Our mission is to create safe spaces of hope and healing for people who have been or are at risk of being sexually exploited.

 We create awareness through training and education in the community to inform and empower people to identify and interrupt human trafficking within their sphere of influence.